 Potential Drawbacks to Consider

-Before deciding on refinancing Sallie Mae loans, weighing potential drawbacks is essential.
+Before deciding on refinancing Sallie Mae loans, it is essential to weigh potential drawbacks.
 For instance, by switching to a new lender, individuals may lose access to federal benefits associated with existing direct loans.
 While seeking better terms through private lenders is appealing, not all borrowers may meet these institutions’ stringent requirements.

 Keep in mind: